jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/6_State_Of_Art.typ

 The scarcity of openly available scientific work on #glspl("swith"), coupled with the limited number of aircraft manufacturers capable of demonstrating a prototype of a #gls("swith"), suggests that the manufacturing industry could face significant challenges in the production process.
 A primary obstacle is the complexity of producing a single component that integrates both the wing and the tubes.
 According to publicly available information from APUS @APUS_1, the full wingspan is 13.2 meters.
-From the visual depiction provided in @APUS_1, it can be assumed that the structurally integrated portion of the wing comprises approximately more than half of this length, suggesting a tube length of around 7 meters.
+From the visual depiction provided in @APUS_1, it can be assumed that the structurally integrated portion of the wing comprises slightly more than half of this length, suggesting a tube length of around 7 meters.
 Generally, with a given pressure, longer tubes allow for increased hydrogen storage capacity.
 Consequently, for extended flight ranges and assuming the highest allowable pressure has already been selected, even longer tubes than 7 meters may be necessary.
 Based on the 7-meter assumption and since 7 meters is a considerable length for structure-integrated #gls("cfrp", long:true) wing tanks, manufacturing these structures faces unique hurdles.
 Manufacturers could be expected to either develop novel methods or materially improve existing techniques to craft such large-scale and complex structures.